PLF Lawyer

 According to the provisions of Article 21 of Circular 78/2014/TT-BTC, the following enterprises will be considered for tax reduction:

-Enterprises employing ethnic minority employees are entitled to a reduction in CIT payable in proportion to the actual amount spent on ethnic minority employees;
+• Enterprises are entitled to a reduction in CIT payable in proportion to the actual amount spent on ethnic minority employees;

-Enterprises implementing technology transfer in priority domains for transfer to organizations and individuals in areas meeting with difficult socio-economic conditions are entitled to a 50% reduction in payable CIT on income from technology transfer.
+• Enterprises transferring technology in priority domains for transfer to organizations and individuals in areas meeting with difficult socio-economic conditions.

 3. Non-agricultural land use tax incentives